PrioritySoftware/PrioritySoftware.github.io/_sdk/Table-Loads.md

 > /* where p:> represents the full path to bin.95) */
 > ```

 The file is created with UTF-16 encoding.
+Only the first sheet in an Excel file will be converted.

 {% if site.output == "web" %}
 ## Further Reading